How to Remove Texture From Walls

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Texturing walls is a time-honored method of adding character to a wall or covering such imperfections as drywall taping inconsistencies—but not everyone loves the ridges and swirls of knock-down or the soft ripples of orange peel.
-Luckily, if you prefer flat surfaces, it is possible to get rid of an old textured finish, though this tends to be a messy, time-consuming project.
-Before you even put on your work clothes and pick up a scraper, you should get to know the two methods for how to remove texture from walls depending on whether or not your walls are painted.
+Texturing walls is a traditional way of adding character to a wall or covering such imperfections as drywall taping inconsistencies, but not everyone loves the ridges and swirls of knock-down or the soft ripples of orange peel.
+If you prefer flat surfaces, it is possible to get rid of an old textured finish, though this tends to be a messy, time-consuming project.
+Before you put on your work clothes and pick up a scraper, you should understand the two main methods for removing texture from walls depending on whether or not your walls are painted.

 1. Wall texture that has never been painted can usually be removed with a soak-and-scrape process.